 Video Conferencing Software

-Thanks to video conference calling software, the need for face-to-face meetings is gradually reducing.
-While some may wince at the idea of personal, physical interactions holding less weight than before, many company CEOs will rejoice.
+Thanks to video conference calling software, the need for physical face-to-face meetings is gradually reducing.
+While some may wince at the idea of personal interactions holding less weight than before, many company CEOs will rejoice as they can save a pretty penny.

 There is less demand to book meeting spaces or spend money on travel for reps to get around.
 The result sees companies not only saving money but also reducing their carbon footprint.
 Within the next two years, businesses are expected to reduce carbon dioxide emissions by 5.5-million metric tons and save up to $19billion.

-With less need to venture into the field, sales reps can essentially close more deals.
-The time that used to be spent travelling between meetings can be focused in other areas.
+With there being less of a need to venture into the field, sales reps can essentially close more deals.
+Previously, time that was spent travelling between meetings can now be focused in other areas.

 Companies are spoilt for choice when it comes to video conference software.
 Google Hangouts, Skype, Zoom, Cisco, StarLeaf and GoToMeeting are just some of the options available to sales reps, so they can tie up deals via video.